Ipoh Kek Lok Tong Cave Temple

 Conclusion

 Many visit Kek Lok Tong cave temple for the large and gorgeous cave that does not involve much climbing!
-Plus, this cave temple is wheelchair-friendly.
+This cave temple is wheelchair-friendly too.

-There is no entrance fee and besides the cave, you can see the manicured gardens behind!
+There are no entrance fees and besides the cave, you can walk through the manicured gardens behind the temple.

 Similar Posts